f4exb/sdrangel/plugins/feature/startracker/readme.md

 When using the Find feature in the Map GUI, you can search for "Sun", "Moon" or "Star".

+<h2>Sky Map</h2>

+The Star Tracker feature will send the target RA/Dec, observation point (antenna location) and antenna beamwidth to the Sky Map.
+If the Star Tracker is set as the Source plugin in the Sky Map, pressing the Track button in the Sky Map will result in the Sky Map tracking the target selected in the Star Tracker.

 <h2>Stellarium Interface</h2>

 In Star Tracker: